KerstenDoering/PubMedPortable/documentation/wiki.rst

         - "grep postgres /var/log/audit/audit.log | audit2allow -M mypol"

-    - Then you can do this:
+    - Then you can do this (this is also required upto Fedora 23):

         - "sudo semodule -i mypol.pp"